Who We Are

 Our Tanzanian Leadership

-(Mama Grace) is the local force that began EdPowerment’s initiatives in the Moshi and Arusha areas of Tanzania.
-For years Mama Grace has advocated for impoverished youth and those struggling with disabilities in Kilimahewa and the surrounding villages.
+Mama Grace is the local force behind EdPowerment’s initiatives in the Moshi and Arusha areas of Tanzania.
+For years Mama Grace has advocated for impoverished youth and those struggling with disabilities.
 In 2007 she brought together villagers to form the Kilimahewa Women and Orphans Center for Education (KIWOCE) on her family’s property.
-Professionally she held administrative positions at Cross Cultural Solutions and the Peace Corps in the region.
-Mama Grace, who has degrees in nursing, midwifery and public health, now focuses on her role as Director of Connects Autism Tanzania while guiding the overall direction of KIWOCE, now a Tanzanian NGO.
+With a background in nursing, midwifery and public health, Mama Grace has held administrative positions at Cross Cultural Solutions and the Peace Corps.
+She now actively serves as Director of Connects Autism Tanzania (CAT) while steering the overall management of KIWOCE.